Francis-Rockwell/Connect4/README.md

 # Connect4
-Replanted course porject from my Introduction to AI class
+Replanted course project from my Introduction to AI class A chess strategy program using Monte Carlo Tree Search and Upper Confidence Bound Algorithm